laursisask/repo-0/README.md

 #### No D-Bus

-The system may not host D-Bus.
+The system is not running D-Bus.
 Several lightweight linux distributions ship without it by default.

 ```shell